broadinstitute/cromwell/docs/Configuring.md

 ## Configuration via Command Line Arguments

-In addition to using configuration files, you can use dot-separated configuration names to specify values directly on the java command line:
+In addition to using configuration files, you can use dot-separated configuration names to specify values directly on the Java command line:

 ```
-java -Dwebservice.port=8080 cromwell.jar ...
+$ java -Dwebservice.port=8080 cromwell.jar ...
 ```

 ## Advanced Configuration

 **WARNING:** These advanced configuration values can significantly affect the performance of Cromwell.

 ### Server

 By default the Cromwell server will bind to `0.0.0.0` on port `8000`.
-It can then be can be accessed through a browser at `http://localhost:8000`.
+You can then access it through a browser at `http://localhost:8000`.
 To change these settings, simply edit the following values in your configuration file:

 ```